chrishoermann/zod-prisma-types/Readme.md

 ### Custom imports

-To add custom imports to your validator you can add them via `@zod.import([...myCustom imports as strings])` in prismas rich comments on the model definition.
+To add custom imports to your validator you can add them via `@zod.import([...myCustom imports as strings])` in Prismas rich comments on the model definition.

 For example: